— Syrinq —

 "Art," the orc gruffly, but proudly responded, "changing a clump of iron into a broadsword.
 It's my specialisation.
 My own type of magic."

-A chuckle in response, admitting she was right.
+A chuckle in response, admitting they were right.
 The same voice, yelling once again to get moving already.
 Ignored once again for another short time.
 At that, the orc shortly paused with his smithing, looking down upon the little mage.
+"You ought to listen to your elder, little one", he advised, gesturing for them to go.
+"Though you are welcome to watch my craft come to life, any other time."

-"Lancelot, from Fyre's Fuels", the orc replied in return, shaking hands and insisting she didn't need to pay a single penny.
+"Lancelot, from Fyre's Fuels", the orc replied in return, shaking hands and insisting they didn't need to pay a single penny.
 "From today on, I'll teach you all I know about smithing and enchanting."

 — GAZE UPON THE PARALLEL —